Matt Shaughnessy: College career

 honorable mention All-Big Ten Conference after recorded 40 tackles (29 solo) with four sacks and eight stops for losses and 10 quarterback pressures and deflected four passes.
 In 2007, he was a Second-team All-Big Ten Conference and the team's Defensive Most Valuable Player. he started all 13 games at right defensive end and made 18.0 stops for losses and a career-high 60 tackles (41 solos) with five sacks, three pass deflections and four pressures.
 The year before, in 2005, he was First-team Freshman All-American honors from The Sporting News and ESPN.com and an honorable mention All-Big Ten Conference after appearing in 11 games, starting seven, at right defensive end and finishing with 39 tackles (20 solos), 2.5 sacks, five pressures, 7.5 stops for losses and a pair of pass deflections.

 Professional career

 Oakland Raiders

-He was drafted by the Raiders in the third round of the 2009 NFL Draft.
+Shaughnessy was selected by the Raiders in the third round of the 2009 NFL draft with the 71st overall pick.
 He signed a 4-year contract on July 20, 2009.

 As a rookie in 2009, Shaughnessy played in all 16 regular season games for the Raiders, starting two.
 He recorded 4 sacks and 29 tackles (26 of them solo).
 In 2010, he played in all 16 games, starting in eight.
 He recorded 56 tackles (43 of them solo, 13 assisted), 7 sacks, and forced 2 fumbles.
 His 2011 season was cut short after a Week 3 injury against the Jets.
 He would be placed on injured reserve weeks after thus ending his season.